 They also are a great alternative to the shorts in the colder weather.

 Whilst most skaters wouldn’t have accessories head to toe whilst they are performing tricks whilst skating, there are some trendy ways to finish off your look that still give that authentic 80s skater feel.

 For example, a cute beanie to keep the hair out of your eyes and head protected.
 These were popular during the 80’s and would have been paired with all kind of outfits.

 It was also common to see a skater wearing a backpack or a fanny pack whilst out skating.
-This gives to the practically side whilst also staying on trend,
+This gives to the practical side while also staying on trend.

 8. Levis Jeans

 Levis jeans are a well known, popular brand by all kinds of people.
 During the 80’s if you looked in the closet of any skater, you would find a well worn pair of Levis jeans.

 Levi jeans come in many different styles, the most popular amongst the skaters being the ripped ones (see also ‘How To Style Vintage 501 Levi Jeans‘).
 These would be paired with a pair of vans or converse all stars, white socks and the hems rolled up.